mickmcq/mickmcq.github.io/inf385t.md

 [01designThinking](/rapidproto/01designThinking/index.html) covers an exercise in design thinking and provides placeholders for a few introductory items, as well as a description of design challenge 1

+[02storyMapping](/rapidproto/02storyMapping/index.html) recaps the previous week and introduces user story mapping as preparation for design challenge 2.

 [UCD and Agile](/rapidproto/ucdAgile/index.html) describes the relationship between User Centered Design and Agile